allegroai/clearml-docs/docs/apps/clearml_session.md

 To shut down a remote session, which will free the `clearml-agent` and close the CLI, enter "Shutdown".
 If a session is shutdown, there is no option to reconnect to it.

-### Connecting to existing session
+### Connecting to an existing session
 If a `clearml-session` is running remotely, it's possible to continue working on the session from any machine.
-Starting a session initializes a Task with a unique ID in the ClearML Server.
+When `clearml-session` is launched, it initializes a task with a unique ID in the ClearML Server.

 To connect to an existing session:
-1. Go to the ClearML UI, find the interactive session Task (by default it's in project "DevOps").
+1. Go to the web UI, find the interactive session task (by default, it's in project "DevOps").
-1. Click on the ID button to the right of the Task name, and copy the unique ID.
+1. Click on the ID button to the right of the task name, and copy the unique ID.
 1. Enter the following command: `clearml-session --attach <session_id>`.
-1. Click on the JupyterLab / VSCode link that is outputted, or connect directly to the SSH session
+1. Click on the JupyterLab / VS Code link that is outputted, or connect directly to the SSH session

 ### Starting a debugging session
 Previously executed experiments in the ClearML system can be debugged on a remote interactive session.
 Input into `clearml-session` the ID of a Task to debug, then `clearml-session` clones the experiment's git repository and replicates the environment on a remote machine.
-Then the code can be interactively executed and debugged on JupyterLab / VSCode.
+Then the code can be interactively executed and debugged on JupyterLab / VS Code.

 :::note
 The Task must be connected to a git repository, since currently single script debugging is not supported.